 COVID-19 Health and Safety Protocols for the Utah Film Industry

 Please note, individual productions may need to adapt the guidelines to specific circumstances, but the overall intent of these guidelines should be applied in all cases.
-These guidelines are expected to evolve as government requirements change and as industry experience informs best practice.

-As we begin to develop specific guidelines for the Utah film industry, here are some organizations that have developed best practices to consider as you begin to ramp up production.
+Here are some organizations that have developed best practices to consider as you begin to ramp up production.

 - AICP COVID-19 Workplace Guidelines and Considerations

 - Directors Guild of America: COVID-19 Resources and Updates

 - Industry-Wide Labor-Management Safety Committee Task Force: White Paper

 - National Set Medics: COVID-19 Guidelines for TV and Film Productions